 Graduate students are also given the opportunity of teaching and tutoring on the Department’s undergraduate courses, which contributes to their professional development as fully rounded political scientists.

 Application procedure and contacts

 Many of the questions you might have prior to application should be answered on our Frequently Asked Questions page.
-If you have questions not dealt with there, these may be directed to the Director of the PhD programme, Dr Gizem Arikan.
+If you have questions not dealt with there, these may be directed to the Executive Officer for Postgraduate Courses or the Director of the PhD programme, Dr Gizem Arikan.